 So whether you want to talk one-to-one, on the phone or by email, we are here to support you and deal with all queries on a confidential basis.
-You can check out our handy leaflets or visit us at the Advice Centre on the third floor of the Union building, during our drop in sessions as shown to the right.
+You can check out our handy leaflets or visit us at the Advice Centre on the first floor of the Union building, during our drop in sessions as shown to the right.

 We understand that some students are being put under more pressure financially.
-We can advise you on Student finance and check you are receiving your full entitlement, budgeting techniques, Shorty term loans, benefit entitlement, additional funding for groups such as students with children, and generally ensuring you are aware of all funding options open to you.
+We can advise you on Student finance and check you are receiving your full entitlement, budgeting techniques, Short term loans, benefit entitlement, additional funding for groups such as students with children, and generally ensuring you are aware of all funding options open to you.

 Worried about the cost of calling Student Finance?
 We have a phone available to use free of charge within the Advice Centre, there is also a dedicated Student Finance telephone available to use on the 2nd floor of the Student Union building.

 - Make a budget using our very own budget calculator at hullmoneydoctors.co.uk.

 - Find out about government funding.
 If you’re a parent, single parent or a disabled student there are extra elements of student finance you may be able to apply for.
 Full time and Part time students can apply for tuition fee and maintenance loans and Post Graduate students are now eligible for a tuition fee loan.

 - Check your welfare benefit entitlement - our team can assist you with a full benefit calculation and can also advise and support any application to the Hardship Fund which is run by the University.
 Supplement your maintenance loan with a part-time job by visiting the Job Shop on the first floor of the Union.